Inwerpsel/use-theme-editor/docs/USAGE.md

 it's better than nothing for now :).
 This will be made more robust in a future iteration.

 ## Known limitations/bugs

+There are no known issues that prevent it from being unusable, but given this is an early version, there's a few things to watch out for, and a few things that for now require more "manual" work.

 - There is no local storage "namespace", so if multiple sites run on the same domain, it will currently read and apply the last theme you edited to all sites that have the theme editor.